vaish1710/CS620/README.md

             text-decoration: none; /* Ensure no underline */ }

-        /* Remove underline from the name if it’s a link */ h1 a {
+        h1 a {
-            text-decoration: none; /* Ensure no underline for links within h1 */ }
+            text-decoration: none; /* Ensure no underline for links within h1 */
+            color: inherit; /* Ensure links inherit the color from h1 */ }

         p {